 Are you studying Korean in a local institution, or simply as a hobby born out of a passion for K-pop and K-dramas?
 Or are you thinking of starting to learn it properly?
-Why not consider taking a Korean course directly in Korea?
-Being on location will give you a better chance to directly practice what you are studying and improve much faster.
+In this article, let’s read about how studying Korean at a Korean university will help you improve much faster.

 Lessons in universities